davidmfoley/shallow-with-effects/README.md

 configure({ adapter: new Adapter() });

+// wrap your tests with shallowWithEffects
-shallowWithEffects(shallow => {
+// it handles cleaning up after itself shallowWithEffects(shallow => {
   describe('CurrentUser', () => {
     it('fetches the current user when mounted', () => {
       let fetched = false
+      // use the `shallow` function that is passed in rather than the version exported from enzyme
-      const rendered = shallow(<CurrentUser fetchCurrentUser={() => { fetched = true } />)
+      // this allows you to test unmounting const rendered = shallow(<CurrentUser fetchCurrentUser={() => { fetched = true } />)
       expect(fetched).toEqual(true)
     })